-In 2019, the Spring Festival (Chinese Lunar New Year) takes places on February 5 and as usual, lasts one week long.
+In 2019, the Spring Festival (Chinese Lunar New Year) takes place on February 5 and as usual, lasts one week long.
 Are you looking for Chinese cities that produce the most genuine and festive atmosphere?
 I picked seven based on both surveys and my own experience.
 Join the mob and enjoy the festivity!

-Happen to be in Hong Kong during Spring Festival?
+Happen to be in Hong Kong during the Spring Festival?
 Congratulations!
-You will be able to witness lots of memorable activities: the grandeur International Chinese New Year Night Parade which has become a signature event ever since held in 1996, the blazing fireworks display with the daily Symphony of Lights at Victoria Harbor on the second day, the exciting horse racing on the third day, etc..
-Let alone lively performance of lion dance and restaurant specialty exclusively for the holiday!
+You will be able to witness lots of memorable activities: the grandeur International Chinese New Year Night Parade which has become a signature event ever since held in 1996, the blazing fireworks display with the daily Symphony of Lights at Victoria Harbor on the second day, the exciting horse racing on the third day, etc. Let alone a lively performance of lion dance and restaurant specialty exclusively for the holiday!
 In addition, undeniable promotions and discounts in malls help spice up the holiday spirit.
 So, why not?

 Let the adorable creatures spice up your festival mood!

 It seems crazy to visit Harbin in its coldest season, yet trust me, this is also the time one can make the most of the Ice City, which hosts the world-famed Harbin Ice and Snow Festival opening from January 5th through the end of February every year.
 The temperature here can be as low as -22 degrees, therefore enough warm clothes are indispensable.
 Besides, the Songhua River turns into a huge playground where people enjoy various winter activities, such as ice fishing, skating, and riding in ice junks.
 Haven't I told you that Harbin is dubbed the "Oriental Moscow" because of the perfect blend of North China culture and European flavor?
 Go to the Saint-Sophia Church and Central Avenue and you will see why this snow-capped city earned the name!